 One of the first duties a personal representative (which is also called the “executor” in some other states) is tasked with is to submit the deceased’s will to probate.

-According to Wisconsin law, once you learn that you are the personal representative, you must file the deceased’s original will the Register in Probate for the appropriate county within 30 days.
+According to Illinois law, once you learn that you are the personal representative, you must file the deceased’s original will to the Register in Probate for the appropriate county within 30 days.
 This filing is required even if the deceased estate does not require an actual probate process.

 2. Continuing to Pay Off Bills